Mor-analyze/Logistics-Operations---Route-Profitability-Analysis/README.md

 - Validating data types and logical values (e.g., non-negative cost and distance values)
 - During this process, missing values were identified in the Trips and Fuel_Purchases tables.
 Since these fields are essential for operational and cost analysis, records containing null values were removed to maintain data integrity and ensure accurate profitability calculations.

+The full analysis, including data preparation and exploration, is available in the Jupyter Notebook within this repository.

 ## 4. SQL Analysis
 The goal of this step was to identify the most and least profitable routes.